Notch32/BMI-Calculator/README.md

 ### Prerequisites

-- Flutter SDK (version X.Y.Z or later)
+- Flutter SDK (version 3.x or later)
 - Dart SDK
 - A device or emulator for target platform